drphilmarshall/ABC/README.md

 # ABC
-Our sandbox for learning about Approximate Bayesian Computation.
+A sandbox for learning about Approximate Bayesian Computation.

 In it you will find some toy problems, and our Fisher-Price ABC solutions to them.